VAlexandersson/StudyBuddy/README.md

 ### Introduction

 Study Buddy is a chatbot designed to assist students with their academic studies.
 The chatbot uses RAG-module to deliver factoid and relative information.
-The RAG-module is designed with a pipeline architecture in mind with some routing.
-It has also been desinged with flexability in mind.
+The RAG-module is designed with a with some routing to make it adaptable and easily extendable.
+It has also been desinged with flexability in mind for continuel development.

 INSERT A DIAGRAM HERE <.<